puffscoin/web3.js/docs/web3-utils.rst

     web3.utils.unitMap

-Shows all possible `ether value <http://ethdocs.org/en/latest/ether.html>`_ and their amount in `wei <http://ethereum.stackexchange.com/questions/253/the-ether-denominations-are-called-finney-szabo-and-wei-what-who-are-these-na>`_.
+Shows all possible puffs values and their amount in wei.

 ----------
 Return value